starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 p(\mathbf{x})=\pi(\mathbf{z})\left|\operatorname{det} \frac{d \mathbf{z}}{d \mathbf{x}}\right|=\pi\left(f^{-1}(\mathbf{x})\right)\left|\operatorname{det} \frac{d f^{-1}}{d \mathbf{x}}\right|.
 $$

 A common choice for $\pi$ is standard Gaussian, as it also is in our case.
-Making use of the **inverse function theorem**, it holds for the Jacobian of the inverse:
+Making use of the **inverse function theorem** (Jacobian of the inverse is inverse of the Jacobian), it holds for the Jacobian of the inverse:

 $$
 \left|\operatorname{det} \frac{d f^{-1}}{d \mathbf{x}}\right| = \left|\operatorname{det} \frac{d f}{d \mathbf{z}}\right|^{-1}